The

 The company was sold after five years - from a mere four hundred

-employees, it had grown to having a staff of twenty thousand
+employees, it had grown to having a staff of twenty thousand, with

-with $200 million dollar revenue.
-HealthScribe, now Spheris,
+a $200 million dollar revenue.
+HealthScribe, now Spheris - after

-after it was bought by the same company in 2003 - is presently
+it was bought by the same company in 2003 - is presently the second

 1998.
-Fiber optic cables had been laid in Bangalore.
-It was
+Fibre Optic cables had been laid in Bangalore.
+It was time

-under First Ring Pvt.
+First Ring Pvt.
 Limited, showed up at Bangalore.
-Its focus:
+Its focus: to generate

 "We were doing call centre work for financial service companies